j-jalving/statamic-autograph/README.md

 > Statamic Autograph is a Statamic addon that makes it easy to create HTML signatures
 > for every member of your team.
 Create your own unique templates, then use Autograph
-> to generate personalized HTML code that is ready to be used in their favourite e-mail
+> to generate personalized HTML code that is ready to use in their favourite e-mail
 > client.

 ## Features